onemoonsci/nmrfxprocessordocs/pages/04.structure/01.basics/01.intro/docs.md

 ### Stages [stagelink]

 Structure calculation and refinement in NMRFX Structure proceeds through a series of stages that represent a process of simulated annealing.
 Each stage has preset values for [Parameters][parameterlink] and [Forces][forcelink].
 The values specify a static or falling temperature to be used during that stage as well as parameters that effect what atoms are included in the non-bond contacts and the forces used in the energy calculation.
 These preset values can be overwritten by entering values for any stage in the .yaml file.
-A normal structure calculation using the [gen][genlink] command proceeds through the following stages.
+A normal structure calculation using the [gen](#genlink) command proceeds through the following stages.
 The full set of parameters and force values for each stage can be seen [below][allstageslink].

 stage_prep